ASDA Logo

 ASDA Logo 1968-1970

-In the late 60s of the last century, the trading platform’s management carried out a rebranding.
+The trading platform’s management rebranded in the late 60s of the last century.
 The result is a shortened name and a new logo.
 This is a laconic inscription – “ASDA.”
-The authors did not add anything to it – there is only one word in it, made according to the canons of grammar: with the first capital letter and the rest in lowercase.
+The authors did not add anything to it; it contains only one word, written according to the canons of grammar, with the first letter capitalized and the rest lowercase.

 1970 – 1981